Grovety/grc_devboard/docs/GRC_DevBoard_User_Guide.md

 <details>
 *<summary>IDF Monitor</summary>*

-To get screen messages without a display, connect the Dev Board to your PC, run IDF Monitor and open the port.
+To get screen messages without a display, connect the DevBoard to your PC, run IDF Monitor and open the port.
 The board screen messages will be transmitted to the console.
 IDF Monitor for ESP32 User guide - https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/tools/idf-monitor.html
 </details>

 #### Voice commands